An automatic door opener for the

 Having them open automatically using a sensor or timer means that you don’t have to put things down that you carrying to open a door.

-Closing a door that allows you to hear better on your phone call while sitting in your home office, for example, can be helpful.
+For example, closing a door that allows you to hear better on your phone call while sitting in your home office can be helpful.

 How much do they cost?

 There are varying prices involved with these products, depending on your requirements and feature expectations.

 A Skylink DM-50, for example, costs about $200.
 This unit can operate the most common home swing doors.

 An Olide SW100 is priced around $530.
 This unit can be used with doors weighing up to 264 lbs.